The Outlaw (play): History

 Strindberg in his memoirs relates that in 1870 he wrote a five-act verse-play called Blot-Sven (Blot-Sven was a Swedish king ca. 1080), but he was unhappy with it and burned the manuscript.
 "From the ashes", he relates, arose The Outlaw, which was "undoubtedly influenced by Bjørnson's masterly one-acter Between the Battles, which I found to be ideal as a model.
 For in the course of time people had grown impatient and had come to expect swift results.
 Thus the tempo increased".

+Professional productions

+In 2009, a translation into Scots by David Purves titled The Ootlaw was produced by Theatre Alba at Duddingston Kirk on the Edinburgh Festival Fringe, with Charles Nowosielski directing and taking the role of Thorfinn.